obayemmy/Carbon-Android/README.md

 5. Ensure TestNG is available on your IDE
 6. Right click a test class, then run as testNG test

 NOTE.
-You would need to have logged into the app manually, before yuo would strt runnin the script.
-Also with steps above, i already assume the environment set up has been done for a devie to run a mobile automated test
+You would need to have logged into the app manually, before yuo would start running the script.
+Also, with the steps above, i already assume the environment et up has been done for a device to run a mobile automated test